MyNameIsTrez/grug-tests/README.md

 Check the terminal or the generated `results` directory in tests to inspect any errors.

+You can get more info in the results directory (from objdump, readelf and xxd) by running `OUTPUT_DLL_INFO= ./tests.sh`.

 If a test failed, you can reproduce it by replacing `time(NULL)` in `main()` with the failing test's printed seed.

 ### Troubleshooting